opalsecurity/terraform-provider-opal/docs/resources/resource.md

 Optional:

 - `account_id` (String) The id of the AWS account.
 Required for AWS Organizations.
 Requires replacement if changed.
 - `arn` (String) The ARN of the EKS cluster.
-Requires replacement if changed. ; Not Null
+Not Null; Requires replacement if changed.

 <a id="nestedatt--remote_info--aws_iam_role"></a>